mohammad-zytoon/reading-notes/README.md

 ### ***Reminder lights to keep in growth minset:***
 1. The honor of trying is better than sitting down sad.
-2. He who worked hard, found and whoever walked on the path will arriveز
+2. He who worked hard, found and whoever walked on the path will arrive.
 3. Persevere, life does not wait and you are not a tree to stay where you are.

+### **Self Introduction**

+I am mohammad zytoon 28 years old i am electrical power engineer also now i am already in industrial automation master program i am looking forward to be a good programmer because it the world future.